jeppesens/homebridge-shelly-doorbell/README.md

 # Enjoy your smart doorbell 🚪🛎👍

-Please note: The authors of this plugin cannot assume any guarantees that the contents of this README are correct.
+**Note:** The authors of this plugin cannot assume any guarantees that the contents of this README are correct.